-Our team are trained and experienced in both science and business, with a broad range of expertise across various industries including life sciences, food and agriculture.
-Acting as an independent partner, we utilise our extensive skills to provide you with the capability & information you need to achieve your goals.
+Our team are trained and experienced in both science and business, with a broad range of expertise across various Life Sciences industries.
+We utilise our extensive skills to help you achieve your goals.
 Reach out to our team to discuss how we can best work with you.

 Dr Andrew Kelly

 Executive Director & Co-Founder of BioPacific Partners.
 PhD with management training and dedicated to bringing world-class innovation to address major unmet needs.
 Broadly experienced & networked across food & agriculture over a 35-year career spanning the spectrum from discovery science to commercial success.

 Andrew’s long and unusual career has been focused in equal measures of research, commercialisation and investment.

 Starting with a Bachelor of Veterinary Science degree in the late 1970s, Andrew engaged in life science R&D in Australia & Canada, including Masters and PhD degrees, during the 1980s.
 He then led three separate research institutes – the Pastoral & Veterinary Institute (1992-1996), the Institute of Sustainable Agriculture (1997) and Invermay Research Centre (1998-2002).
 In the early 2000s Andrew led Product Development for the large New Zealand R&D organisation, AgResearch including deep engagement with start-ups and fund-raising.

 In 2005 Andrew co-founded BioPacificVentures, the first specialist venture fund focused on food, agriculture and health in Australia & New Zealand, which he led for 10 years.
 In 2014 Andrew co-founded BioPacific Partners, partnering with some of the largest global companies investing and engaging with local innovation.